Oxford University accused of ‘total moral failure’ over Mosley family donations

 Other top institutions have reportedly received money from the family of Sir Oswald Mosley, the founder of the British Union of Fascists, including Imperial College London and University College London.

-They have all accepted donations from a trust set up by former Formula One chief Max Mosley - who died earlier this year - to hold his father’s inheritence money, according to The Telegraph.
+They have all accepted donations from a trust set up by former Formula One chief Max Mosley – who died earlier this year – to hold his father’s inheritance money, according to The Daily Telegraph.

 Professor Lawrence Goldman, emeritus fellow in history at St Peter’s College at Oxford University, criticised his university for accepting the funding, telling the newspaper its “moral compass” was not “working anymore”.